Zahir1997/Portfolio-ADS-/README.md

 ### Reflection on own learning objectives.
 Situation:

 There was a reason why me, a public administration student had chosen this minor.
 I wanted to dive in the world of data science so I can implement the tools and methods that i am going to learn in my future career at the public sector.
 I have set up some learning objectives in the minor.
-These learning objectives I wanted to be able to do at the end of te minor.
+These learning objectives I wanted to be able to do at the end of the minor.

 Task: